andrebian/wp125/readme.txt

 * 1.4.6 - Fix for duplicate ad expiration emails, part II: The Bug Strikes Back.
 * 1.4.7 - Added uninstaller to properly remove WP125's database tables when removing the plugin.
 * 1.4.8 - Translation update.
+* 1.4.9 - Some changes to the default CSS.
+Added a clearfix to the ads in two-column mode (finally!).
+Also, updated some buttons to match changes in WordPress.